datastaxdevs/workshop-ai-as-api/README.md

 ```

 Note that the output is given in terms of "probabilities", or "confidence":
-we can interpret a result like `{'ham': 0.92, 'spam': 0.08}` as
+one can interpret a result like `{'ham': 0.92, 'spam': 0.08}` as meaning
-_the input is ham with 92% confidence_.
+_**the input is ham with 92% confidence**_.
 Indeed, generally speaking,
-ML-based classifiers are very sophisticated machines for statistical inference.
+ML-based classifiers are very sophisticated and specialized machines
+for statistical inference.

 If you look at the (very simple) code of this function, you will see how the
 model, once loaded, is used to make predictions (it all boils down to the model's